 Research at the College of Law

-In the Research Excellence Framework survey of 2014, 60 percent of research conducted within the College was rated world-leading or of international excellence, and 95 per cent was recognised to have achieved an international standard.
-This put it at the top of all Welsh law schools in the Times Higher Education Supplement's research intensity league tables; it also put it above five Russell Group law schools, including Queen Mary, Exeter and Southampton.
+In the Research Excellence Framework survey of 2014, 60% of research conducted in the college was rated world-leading or of international excellence, and 95% was recognised to have achieved an international standard.
+This put it top of all Welsh law schools in the Times Higher Education Supplement's research intensity league tables.
+It also put it above five Russell Group law schools, including Queen Mary, Exeter and Southampton.

 Since it was founded in 1994, the college has regarded research as an integral part of its service to the legal community, Wales and society as a whole.
 In recent years its progress has accelerated rapidly through the efforts of talented and energetic researchers.

 Students can see the results at first hand through their many books, publications in academic journals, international conferences, research seminars and other events.